VOLTTRON/volttron/docs/source/deploying-volttron/platform-configuration.rst

 ======================

 Each instance of the VOLTTRON platform includes a `config` file which is used to configure the platform instance on startup.
-This file is kept in `VOLTTRON_HOME` and is created using the `volttron-cfg` (`vcfg`) command, or will be created with default values on start up of the platform otherwise.
+This file is kept in :term:`VOLTTRON_HOME` and is created using the `volttron-cfg` (`vcfg`) command, or will be created with default values on start up of the platform otherwise.

 Following is helpful information about the `config` file and the `vcfg` command.